laras126/front-end-discourse/README.md

 ## Relevant reading

 There has been a decent amount of dialog about these topics over the last few years.
-Here are a few links of note, and please add more as you please!
+Here are some links of note, and please contribute more!

 Some outlining of the problem:
 * [Is there any value in people who cannot write JavaScript?](https://medium.com/@mandy.michael/is-there-any-value-in-people-who-cannot-write-javascript-d0a66b16de06)